Leipzig Trade Fair: Modern era

 The fair played an important role in Cold War diplomacy between East Germany and the Western states, as it facilitated delegations from numerous major NATO powers, including the United States and United Kingdom.
 The Leipzig Trade Fair, during the period 1949 to 1989, served both propagandistic and economic functions in its attempts to organise visits from Western nations.
 Trade was instrumental to the SED's plans for East German recognition, with increased trade relations between the GDR and Westerners believed to be the key to Western governments re-evaluating East Germany's international status as a mere occupation zone the Soviets were yet to leave.
 British delegations, often from the UK Labour Party and associated groups, were frequent during the late 1950s and early 1960s and included a variety of prominent politicians, including Anthony Greenwood, Ian Mikardo, and Clement Davies: many of those who attended would go on to campaign for official recognition of the German Democratic Republic until the early 1970s.

 The fair also played an important role in international politics during the crisis over the erection of the Berlin Wall.
 In August 1961, Willy Brandt (then Mayor of Berlin) called for an international boycott of the fair and a host of other East German functions in response to the Wall going up, which illustrates how the Leipzig Trade Fair was of great importance to the Cold War struggles over the legitimacy and recognition of the East German state.

-The Leipzig fair today
+The Leipzig Fair today

 In 1996, a new trade fair ground was opened.
-The Congress Centre Leipzig was also opened, built after designs by Gerkan, Marg and Partners.
+The Congress Center Leipzig was also opened, built after designs by Gerkan, Marg and Partners.
 The old trade fair ground is used for shops, events, supermarkets, and figure skating events, although many areas are empty and unused.
-Today, the most important fairs are the Leipziger Buchmesse, and the Auto Mobil International.
+Today, the most important fairs are the Leipziger Buchmesse, PaintExpo and the Auto Mobil International.